 In the whole of Asia, agents from only two countries were selected.
 It’s not clear how many OTA’s from the region applied.

 Rugby World Cup France 2023 Worldwide Partners include Societe Generale, Mastercard, Asahi, Capgemini, and Facebook.

 In April 2021, Asahi Superdry was confirmed as the official beer of the RWC 2023 and the first Asian Commercial partner of the tournament in France.

 In September 2021, Rugby World Cup 2023 announced the Capgemini and Facebook partnerships.

-World Rugby announced the Rugby World Cup 2021 and 2023 the broadcaster will be TF1 who will provide free-to-air coverage of the women and men’s tournaments.
+World Rugby announced the Rugby World Cup 2021 and 2023 broadcaster in France will be TF1 which will provide free-to-air coverage of the women’s and men’s tournaments.

 In September 2021, the official Gilbert Rugby World Cup 2023 match ball’s design was unveiled.
 World Rugby said it “symbolises the special unity between rugby and the French host cities that will provide the welcoming backdrop to the teams and fans from across France and around the world.”

 In July 2021, World Rugby confirmed Rugby au Cœur (Rugby at Heart) as the transformational Official Charity of Rugby World Cup 2023.

 Rugby au Cœur aims to engage a global audience in support of sustainable development initiatives that promote health, education, gender equality, diversity and inclusion.